lovelabUCL/dimensionality/README.md

     wholebrain_all{i} = brain;
 end

-% full=1: return separate estimates for each inner CV loop.
+% select 'full' or 'mean' option:
-% full=0: estimate best dimensionality by averaging over inner CV loop. full=1;
+%   - full=0: estimate best dimensionality by averaging over inner CV loop. (as
+%     in paper)
+%   - full=1: return separate estimates for each inner CV loop. full = 0;

 % separate estimates for each run [bestn_all,r_outer_all,r_alter_all,test_tfce]=functional_dimensionality(wholebrain_all, ...